Effectiveness of Contact Tracing on Networks with Cliques: Acknowledgement

 \section{Acknowledgement}

 A. K.~R. would like to thank Lasse Leskelä and Takayuki Hiraoka for the fruitful discussion during the preparation of this work.
 The simulations presented above were performed using computer resources within the Aalto University School of Science ``Science-IT'' project.
 A. K.~R. and M. K. acknowledge funding from the project 105572 NordicMathCovid which is part of the Nordic Programme on Health and Welfare funded by NordForsk.
-This work was also supported by the Academy of Finland (349366, 353799).
-Moreover, This publication has emanated from research supported in part by a grant from Science Foundation Ireland under Grant numbers 18/CRT/6049, 16/IA/4470, 16/RC/3918 and 12/RC/2289 P2 (LAK and JPG) with co-funding from the European Regional Development Fund.
-For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+This work was also supported by the Academy of Finland (349366, 353799) and by Science Foundation Ireland [grant numbers 18/CRT/6049 (L.A.K.), 16/IA/4470 (J.P.G.), 16/RC/3918 (J.P.G.), 12/RC/2289 P2 (J.P.G.)] with co-funding from the European Regional Development Fund.
+For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.